Here is the CMT Uptime check phrase

 Yanna Krupnikov

-Yanna Krupnikov is Professor of Political Science at Stony Brook University.
-Her work focuses on political communication, with recent research addressing questions of attention to political information and willingness to engage in political expression.
+Yanna Krupnikov is Professor of Communication and Media at the University of Michigan.
+Her work focuses on political communication, especially media effects, attention, and political expression in a context of polarization.
 Her research has been published in a variety of academic journals including the American Political Science Review, the American Journal of Political Science, the Journal of PoliticsPublic Opinion Quarterly and Nature Human Behaviour, among others.
 She is also the co-author of Independent Politics (with Samara Klar, published in 2016 by Cambridge University Press), which received the 2021 Philip Converse Award from the American Political Science Association’s Elections, Public Opinion and Voting Behavior section.
 Her most recent book is The Other Divide (with John Barry Ryan, published in 2022 by Cambridge University Press).

 Taeku Lee